erizov/Professor/semester_02/lecture_09_behavioral_patterns/chain_of_responsibility/school.en.md

-# Chain Of Responsibility
+# Chain of Responsibility

 ## Simple Explanation

-Chain of Responsibility is an algorithm used to solve specific problems in computer science.
+Chain of Responsibility is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying chain of responsibility to solve specific tasks in chain;
-- using chain of responsibility in production systems for responsibility;
-- integrating chain of responsibility into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of chain of responsibility:
+Consider a specific example of how chain of responsibility works:

-1. Data preparation: input data for chain of responsibility (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of chain of responsibility to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions